-- woven: these are cheaper but have a high dielectric constant that is not suitable for many applications e.g glass
+- woven: these are cheaper but have a high dielectric constant that is not suitable for many applications.

-- non-woven: these are expensive but suitable for some RF/analog applications.
+- non-woven: these are expensive but suitable for RF and analog applications.

-- electrical( tracking resistance, dielectric constant, dielectric strength, breakdown voltage …)
+- electrical(tracking resistance, dielectric constant, dielectric strength, breakdown voltage etc.)

 - At a transition temperature, thermal expansion increases because the resin in the composite becomes soft.
 Below transition temperature, thermal expansion decreases and matches with copper and glass.
 Above transition temperature, a very high thermal expansion exerts mechanical overload on the board components.

-- Expositions to high temperature and repeated soldering can be the reason for the failure of the plating, especially with thick boards so thick boards require a matrix with a high transition temperature.
+- Expositions to high temperatures and repeated soldering can be the reason for the failure of the plating, especially with thick boards.

 - When the material is exposed to high humidity or water, moisture absorption occurs.
 Both resin and reinforcement absorb water.
 Absorbed water can cause degradation of key parameters.
 It affects tracking resistance, dielectric parameters and dielectric constant.
 Absorbed water can cause cracks during heating and soldering.